-After students are nominated by W&M, they must submit an online application to Exeter by October 31 (spring) and April 30 (fall).
+After students are nominated by W&M, they must submit an online application to Exeter by October 31 (for spring) and April 30 (for fall).

 Students may choose from the full university curriculum, with the exception of chemistry courses.
 Students should take at least half of their modules in one subject area to reduce the possibility of timetable clashes.
 Even though students request modules when applying, they are not guaranteed, and they will be finalized upon arrival in Exeter during the registration period.
 Students need to be flexible because the University of Exeter cannot guarantee availability of specific modules.
 Please note that Psychology courses are often oversubscribed and not available to visiting students.

 Exeter offers a British Culture Seminar designed for study abroad students that covers early early modern to present day cultural forms, including film and literature.
 This course is optional and is worth 4 W&M credits.

 Except for History, all courses must be pre- or post-approved.
 History courses will be automatically approved as HIST 299 once students submit a syllabus to the Global Education Office.
 Grades will not appear on W&M transcripts or be included in GPA calculations.

 When selecting courses, students should be careful to select courses that are all at the same campus, as it is not possible to take courses at both the Streatham and Penryn campuses due to their distance.